Sulemoore/AWS-Serverless/Cloud Formation/README.md

 ## Time
 This lab will take approximately 20 mins. to complete.
 ## INITIAL SETUP
-1. Create a key pair in the AWS Management Console.
+1. Create a key pair in the AWS Management Console.Makesure key pair name matches what is indicated in template or update template accordingly.
 <img width="905" alt="Screenshot 2023-01-19 at 12 15 01 AM" src="https://user-images.githubusercontent.com/101164153/213369822-000f1391-1a28-4545-a06c-203827858620.png">

 2. Download the template in the code on your local machine and create a stack by uploading this file.